Meta-University/heno/userDocumentation/USER_GUIDE.md

 - **Wrong or outdated URL** – Confirm you're on the correct app address (e.g. no typo in the URL).
 - **Refresh** – Reload the page.
 If it persists, log out and log back in.

-### Kanban drag-and-drop doesn't update status

-- **No change after drop** – Make sure you dropped the task in a different column (e.g. from TODO to In Progress).
-Refresh and try again.
-- **Error message** – Check your internet connection.
-If you see an error in the app, try again later or contact support.

 ### AI Recommendation is slow or fails

 - **Long wait** – AI recommendations can take 30 seconds or more.
 Stay on the loading page until it finishes.